Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open PowerShell and and run the follwing command:
+1. Open PowerShell and run the following command:

     ```bash
     Get-CimInstance win32_KEYBOARD